jameswhoughton/tebex-tech-task/README.md

 {"username":"Notch","id":"069a79f444e94726a5befca90e38aaf5","avatar":"https:\/\/crafatar.com\/avatars069a79f444e94726a5befca90e38aaf5"}
 ```

+# Solution

-## My Approach
+## Architecture

-When I looked at the separate external services, I decided that the Strategy pattern would be a good fit, this gives several benefits:
+I decided that the Strategy pattern would be a good fit for this problem, this gives several benefits:
-- The logic for each services can be isolated within it's own strategy class.
+- The logic for each service can be isolated within it's own strategy class.
-- Satisfies the Open/Closed principle: If for example we wanted to add a new service we could do it by adding a new strategy without impacting the existing ones.
+- Satisfies the Open/Closed principle: new services can be supported without impacting the existing ones.

-There are 4 Strategies (which all satisfy the `ProfileSourceInterface`), the Minecraft APIs behave differently so I decided to split them into individual strategies:
+There are 4 Strategies (which all satisfy the `ProfileSourceInterface`):
 - `ProfileSourceMinecraftId`
 - `ProfileSourceMinecraftUsername`
 - `ProfileSourceSteam`
 - `ProfileSourceXbl`

-Each strategy is responsible for three things, validating the parameters for the external request, generating a cache key and fetching the profile from the external service.
+Each strategy is responsible for three things:

-As the external requests are contained within the strategy we can now easily introduce our own per service rate limits (see `ProfileSourceSteam` for an example).
-This can be beneficial if we don't want to rely on the external service rate limiter (we may have multiple endpoints that rely on that service and not want to use up the bandwidth on this particular lookup operation).
+- Validating the parameters for the external request
+- Generating a cache key
+- Fetching the profile from the external service

-The controller method uses a form request (`ProfileLookupRequest`) to validate the type, validation of the other params is handled within each strategy (as they are really params for the external request).
+The controller method uses a form request (`ProfileLookupRequest`) to validate the type.
+Validation of the other parameters is handled within each strategy (as they are really parameters for the external request).

 The type of strategy to use is determined based upon the request data (e.g. if the `type` is `minecraft` and there is an `id`, use `ProfileSourceMinecraftId`).
 This logic is contained within the `ProfileSourceEnum`.